John-Mulkearns/Discovery/ReadmeAPI.md

 ✓.
 Basic password requirements maintained for dev's simple          interactions as user.

 ✓.
 Simple i18n functionality added thus far
-comment: Returning the what server side detection of the accept language finds in the client request header to a general client application wide angular service is a fairly standard approach to deciding what language to present the opening screen and controls in, with the lazy loading of feature based modules it suggest the translated "labels" be loaded along with other feature components as part of the lazy approach.
-If the user selects another language other than that first detected then updating other requested features already loaded will be needed.

 ✓.
 Form builder service added to initialize registration form.